stephenharris/Event-Organiser/readme.txt

 Initial release

 == Upgrade Notice ==

+= 1.3 =
+This a fairly big update and includes converting venues into a custom taxonomy.
+As a result some venue slugs *may* change.
+See the [plug-in website](http://www.harriswebsolutions.co.uk/event-organiser/uncategorized/2012/whats-new-in-1-3/) for more details.

 = 1.0.4 =
 The templates have been adapted to work as is in for more themes.
 Error messages now display for unsupported versions.